-Under these conditions we can take advantage of the hierarchy formed among the time series of the different items.
-By enforcing consistency so that the quantities lower in the hierarchy (e.g. individual product quantities) sum to the quantities above (customer product totals) we improve the accuracy of the overall forecast.
-The same applies if individual items are grouped into categories, even possibly categories that overlap.
-For example, one might be interested in forecasting demand of all products in total, by location, by product category, by customer, etc.
+Under these conditions, you can take advantage of the hierarchy formed among the time series of the different items.
+By enforcing consistency so that the quantities lower in the hierarchy (for example, individual product quantities) sum to the quantities above (customer product totals), you can improve the accuracy of the overall forecast.
+The same idea applies if individual items are grouped into categories, even for categories that overlap.
+For example, you might be interested in forecasting demand of all products in total, by location, by product category, or by customer.

-The Solution uses five types of resources hosted and managed in Azure:
+This demand forecasting solution idea uses the following resources hosted and managed in Azure:

-- Azure Machine Learning (AML) webservice to host the R forecasting code
+- Azure Machine Learning web service to host forecasting code.

-- Azure Data Factory (ADF) that orchestrates regular runs of the AML model
+- Azure Data Factory to orchestrate regular runs of the Azure Machine Learning model.